CantGetRight82/sslf/README.md

 3. Would be added to trusted certificates in keychain.

-## Why asking for a password?
+## Why is it asking for a password?
-An admin password required in the process because of:
+An admin password is required in the process because of:

 - writing in the now protected /etc directory
 - trusting the certificate